 After something a bit more alternative?
 If the classic comb over is too pristine for your liking, toughen things up with a shaved fade detail.
 This will accentuate the longer layers you have on top and give the look a more casual, urban vibe.

-Run your comb though your strands after applying the gel to create the individual lines in your hair that’ll add a suave, James Bond-esque feel to the style.
+Run your comb though your strands after applying the gel to create the individual lines in your hair to add a suave feel to the style.

 If you don’t like the thought of having your hair slicked down onto your head, try elevating the style with a coiffed-up quiff.